ProvableHQ/welcome/documentation/aleo/03_language.md

 A mapping is declared as `mapping {name}:`.
 Mappings contain key-value pairs.
+Mappings must be defined within a program scope.
+Mappings are stored publicly on-chain.
+It is not possible to store data privately in a mapping.

 ```aleo showLineNumbers
 // On-chain storage of an `account` map, with `owner` as the key,